NiekBijman/Flexsensor-Datavisualization/README.md

 ![Circuit](/images/Thingspeak-Write-API-key.png)

 #### General
 * In the Serial Monitor set the Baudrate to *115200* and select the *"Both NL & CR"* in the *'No Line Ending'* dropdown.
-These settings make sure that you can read the Serial.println() in the sketch.
+These settings make sure that you can read the data that's being printed to the Serial monitor.
 * Enter your **wifi-SSID**, **password** and **Write API key** from Thingspeak in the .ino file

 #### Temperature Sensor